Click to expand

 You may have seen a very different product.
 There is a reason a wireless helmet brake and signal light hasn’t existed successfully before.
 Our technology didn’t exist.
 Dimly lit LEDs, poor battery life, on and off switches and lack of other features don’t make for a compelling product.
-HelSTAR is dramatically different – in every aspect.
+Third Eye inVIEW is dramatically different – in every aspect.
 The unit you may be referring to is dramatically different than ours.
 We are very familiar with it and others that claim to do the same thing.
 Since they need to focus most of their battery power on RF communication, their unit must be turned on and off every time you ride.
 Forget to turn it on and it won’t help you, forget to turn it off and the batteries will be dead the next time you need to use it.
 We have one of these – and the LEDs are not bright – even at night.
 Ours exceed DOT specifications and are very bright even in direct sun.
 Their system won’t work on CAN Bus motorcycles.
 It’s not programmable and upgradable and cannot be moved from helmet to helmet (ie driver to passenger).
 We couldn’t find a single helmet it would fit to properly.
 Ours works on any helmet and any motorcycle.
-Ours offers built in diagnostics so you know the helmet is connect and working properly.
+Ours offers built in diagnostics so you know the helmet is connected and working properly.
 We can turn on features like brake modulation, there is much more.
 And, we are proudly made in the USA.

 Our unit is quite different from the Gmax.
 Since they need to focus most of their battery power on RF communication, their unit must be turned on and off every time you ride and the LEDs are not very bright – even at night.
 They don’t integrate turn signals and their system won’t work on CAN Bus motorcycles.
 It’s not programmable and upgradable and cannot be moved from helmet to helmet (ie driver to passenger).
-They have done a nice job with integration, but their llight works on a couple of models of Gmax helmets only.
+They have done a nice job with integration, but their light works on a couple of models of Gmax helmets only.
 Ours works on any helmet and any motorcycle.

 Absolutely!
 We worked closely with 3M to secure a special hook and loop mounting system that is safe for your helmet, unobtrusive when the unit is not on your helmet, is secure in any weather conditions and allows for easy transfer between helmets.
 It is designed to break away in the event of a crash.

 The unit comes with 2 mounts – and is easily transferred between helmets.
-We will offer transmitter and receivers separately for families who share 1 bike or for individuals who have more than 1 bike but fewer helmets.
+We will offer transmitters and receivers separately for families who share 1 bike or for individuals who have more than 1 bike but fewer helmets.

 Our pilot units used (2) AAA and we had participants who used them for an entire season without needing to change them.
 Our RF protocol uses almost no battery energy – so battery consumption relates directly to LED use – the more you are on your brake the faster you need to change the batteries (that said, LEDs are getting both brighter and more efficient all the time).